January 20, 2017

 You may choose one type of testing or a mix of both.
 Often times a combination tailored to the unique objectives of your website will yield the specific insights you wish to gain.
 Because you want to focus your effort on the types of testing that will create the most value, let’s explore the two types of testing a little deeper.

-User experience testing is valuable if you are trying to shape specific impressions.
-Examples might include creating awareness of your mission or your approach in addressing specific issues.
+User experience testing is valuable if you are trying to shape specific impressions of your organization.
 Do users find your new site engaging and informative?
 Did they find the experience frustrating and unfulfilling?
 These are important questions because the experience a user has on your site will shape lasting impressions about your organization.
 A positive user experience can compel your users to take actions like donating, signing up for membership, or simply immersing themselves in the purpose of your mission.

 Usability testing is valuable if you want to monitor how (or if) users complete specific tasks.
 An example might include understanding if users can navigate from point A to B. Can users find your donation page and complete a donation?
 Is your membership application form easy to find and complete?
 Are they using the site’s navigation as intended?
 Usability testing can be valuable for organizations wanting to better understand the pathways users are taking through their site in order to connect with information or complete individual tasks.